marky224/Active-Directory-Domain-Controller-Provisioning/README.md

   - Internet access with Google DNS (`8.8.8.8`) required during parts of the provisioning process.
 - **Disk Space**: At least 20 GB free.

+## Ensuring Proper Licensing

+To use these scripts in a production environment, ensure all tools and software involved are properly licensed.
+Here’s what you need to verify:

 ## Script Files

 | File Name                     | Purpose                                                                 |